jannatulhashi/predicting_non-bankrupt_companies/README.md

 ### Random Forest

-Then we used random forest.
+Then we used **Random Forest**.
 Random Forest offers a robust and generalized model by constructing multiple decision trees.
 We employed a **Heatmap** to discern feature collinearity..

 ![](Images/heatmap.png)